<<UPDATE: The NDPERS Main Plan will close to new employees on January 1, 2025>>

 HB 1040 Closes the Main Plan only

-Employees eligible to participate in other retirement plans administered by NDPERS, such as the Public Safety Plan, Judges Plan, Highway Patrol Plan, Job Service Plan, Teachers’ Fund for Retirement, and TIAA Plan for university system employees, are excluded from HB 1040 and will not be impacted.
+Employees eligible to participate in the Public Safety Plan, Judges Plan, Highway Patrol Plan, Job Service Plan, Teachers’ Fund for Retirement, and TIAA Plan for university system employees, are excluded from HB 1040 and will not be impacted.

 NDPERS will provide additional updates, as available, in the future.